10 Best Self-Care Bath Ideas for a Spa-like Bath Routine

 Turning your bathroom into an oasis is the first step in the art of bathing.
 The more spa-like your bathroom is, the more relaxing and stress-free your self-care bath routine will be.

-Here are a few tips to help you make your bathroom feel more like a spa.
+Here are a few tips on how to turn your bathroom into n oasis:

 Declutter the Bathroom